 Alamance Community College is committed to operating educational programs and activities that are free from sex-based and gender-based discrimination and sexual misconduct by maintaining a diverse community in an atmosphere of mutual respect and appreciation of differences.
-The Title IX Office, in partnership with Student Success, offers educational resources for students, faculty, staff, and other members of the ACC community.
-If you have any question about unhealthy relationships, abusive behavior, resources, or ACC prevention programs and initiatives please contact the Title IX Coordinator: 336-506-4138, Main Campus: S-108; 1247 Jimmie Kerr Rd, Graham, NC 27253
+The Title IX Office, in partnership with Student Success and the Office of Wellness and Student Support, offers educational resources for students, faculty, staff, and other members of the ACC community.
+If you have any question about unhealthy relationships, abusive behavior, resources, or ACC prevention programs and initiatives please contact the Title IX Coordinator: 336-506-4133, Main Campus: Gee-105; 1247 Jimmie Kerr Rd, Graham, NC 27253